 Like most other spiders, crevice weavers have a harmless bite and generally don’t bite people anyway.
 If bitten, follow the pattern in the previous section to treat it the same way you would treat other spider bites.

 Jumping spiders are one of the most common indoor spiders in Utah.
 They are best known for their small size and their tendency to jump.
-Jumping spiders like to find their prey around windows because their eyesight is better in sunlight, so their webs are often in the corners of windows.
-Even though jumping spiders bite, it’s not venomous to humans.
+Because their eyesight is better in sunlight, jumping spiders prefer to hunt their prey near windows, so their webs are often in the corners of windows.
+Even though these spiders bite, it’s not venomous to humans.

-When you see one of these spiders in your house, vacuum up the spider and the web.
+When you see a jumping spider in your house, you can vacuum up the spider and the web.
 After vacuuming, dispose of the waste outside in case the spider is still alive.

 Wolf spiders get their name from the way they catch prey.
-While other spiders build webs to catch prey, the wolf spider hunts.
-They stalk, run after, and pounce on their prey.
+While other spiders build webs to catch prey, wolf spiders hunt.
+They stalk, chase, and pounce on their prey.
 Wolf spider bites are painful, but they are not venomous to humans.
 Try this to help alleviate the pain from a wolf spider bite:

 Wolf spiders are most prevalent in the fall months, which is also when they start moving indoors.
 Inside, they live on main floor levels under couches and other sheltered places.
 Outside, they live under stones, wood, and leaves.
 To prevent wolf spiders from entering your home, make sure doors and window screens are secure and free of holes.